staujd02/secret-lorem/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The app is entirely JS and running on github pages [here](https://staujd02.github.io/secret-lorem).

 ## Goal

 Encode secret messages in Lorem Ipsum.
 For the history on Lorem Ipsum, that can be found [here](https://lipsum.com).